 Branching Modifications

-A class can implent BranchPolicy to determine where and when segments will branch.
-Two possible examples of using this are: an immediate branch mode (branch chance per length of segment, branches appear immediately, this mode would be timestep dependent), or delayed environment sensitive branching (should the conditions in the element change significantly, reroll the locations and emerge times of future branches)
+A class can implement BranchPolicy to determine where and when segments will branch.
+Two possible examples of using this are: an immediate branch mode (branch chance per length of segment where branches appear immediately in a timestep dependent manner), or delayed environment sensitive branching (should the conditions in the element change significantly, reroll the locations and emerge times of future branches).

 Stress Calculation Modifications

 How stress calculations are done can be modified by creating a subclass of AngioStressPolicy.
 An example of a stress modification could be implementing a stress calculation that depends exclusively on the tips in grown segments.

+Boundary Conditions

+In the near future it may be advanagous to add some boundary conditions to the plugin.
+Currently FEBio needs to be updated to be able to parse Boundary conditions that are defined in plugins.(12/3/2018) One likely boundary condition to add is one that allows tips to modify the concentration of solutes within a multiphasic material.
+This boundary condition would likely inherit from FEPrescribedDOF and implement the Update() method to calculate the change in chemical concentration based on some function of the tips that reside within the elements that contain a given node.

 Cautions

-The calculation of dtmin is entirelty dependent on element side length and tip velocity.
+The calculation of dtmin is entirely dependent on element side length and tip velocity.
 As long as all changes to vessel velocity are done in subclasses of SegmentGrowthVelocity nothing should need to be changed in the calculation of the largest possible timestep that AngioFE allows.

 Random Distributions

 The random distributions provided by the c++ standard do not have a const operator().
 This means that the distribution itself is mutable.
-If there are prob lems with random numbers it may be related to this.
+If there are problems with random numbers, they may be related to this.
 Consider finding/writing a library where random numbers can be generated by only depending on the random engine.